Wolfe Tone GAC, Derrymacash: History

 In 1930, the Tones affiliated with the Armagh County Board and later that year, they defeated Armagh Tír na nÓg, to bring the Armagh Junior Championship to north Armagh for the first time.
 In 1938 the Tones won the North Armagh League and the Mac Oscar Cup followed in 1939.
 In 1943, a Wolfe Tones selection became the first team to bring the Armagh Senior Championship to north Armagh.
 In 1954, the Tones won the Armagh Senior League.
 In 1964, an amalgamated Tones and Sarsfields team won the Armagh Minor Championship under the name St Patrick's, which was a forerunner for the current Under 14 Doire Emmets team.
 The Tones senior football team competed in that year's County Senior Final but lost out to Mullaghbane and in 1966, the Tones finished runners-up in the All-County League to Crossmaglen.
 In 1967, the Tones once again reached the County Senior Final, but lost again, but that year saw the club go undefeated through the All-County League.
 The Tones claimed the Armagh Junior Championship back in 2000 and any success on the football field has come from our underage teams since then.
 Our county benefitted from some of our more illustrious footballers with two Wolfe Tones greats, the late John McCarron and the late Bill McCorry providing the backbone for the county team who claimed the All-Ireland Junior Football Final in 1948.
 Bill went on to become the first Tones man to play for Armagh in an All-Ireland senior final in 1953, accompanied by panel member Seán Quinn, but it was the men from the Kingdom who got the upper hand that day.
-Unfortunately injury had ruled out John McCarron from playing that day.
 The late Noel Greene was the first Tones man to line out for the county minors in an All-Ireland final, back in 1957.
 It took a Tones man to bring the first All-Star award to the Orchard County, with Paddy Moriarty winning his first in 1972 and claiming a second in 1977 for his exploits in Armagh's run to the All-Ireland final.
-It is no surprise to anyone in the ‘Cash that Paddy's son Finnian lived up to his father's proud legacy and the club was extremely proud when Finnian helped to bring the Under 21 football championship to Armagh for the first time in 2004.